MarcusPeixe/65C02java/README.md

 .word NMI, RES, IRQ
 ```

-To start generating new code at a specific address in memory, you can use the
-org directive `.org $xxxx`, where `$xxxx` is that address.

 Memory locations `$0400` to `$07FF` map to the screen pixels.
 Different values
 will draw different colour/character pixels.
-The pixels are:
+The colours are:

 ```
 $00: Black